-You might feel like you've already been there; you're bound to have seen the stereotypical shots of domed white-washed houses set against bright blue sea (if not, see below).
-Well, you've got to go there to see it for yourself, and you might be surprised to find that not all the beaches are pristine swathes of golden sands, but some are in fact black!
-The most southern island in the Cyclades chain, Santorini is made of volcanic rock, hence the unusual colour of their dunes.
+You might feel like you’ve already been there; you’re bound to have seen the iconic shots of domed white-washed houses set against bright blue sea (if not, see below).
+Well, it’s even better in person and you might be surprised to find that not all the beaches are pristine swathes of golden sands, but some are in fact black!
+The most southern island in the Cyclades chain, Santorini, is made of volcanic rock, hence the unusual colour of their dunes.

 How to get to Santorini: Good news – you’re just a plane ride away from sipping cocktails on the beach.
 Fly directly to Santorini from Manchester, London, Birmingham and Bristol, with regular routes from easyJet and Thomson.

 While its cousin in the Cyclades, Santorini, is the spot for canoodling lovers, Mykonos is the place to go to party ’til dawn.
 It’s a popular stop for island hoppers, looking for a good time.
 Head to Mykonos Town for your pick of the island’s best bars and nightclubs; from classy cocktails in Caprice, to pumping dance music at Argo Bar.
 Looking for more to do in Mykonos?
 Here are our favourite 10 things to do in Mykonos.

 How to get to Mykonos: Fly in the day, party at night.
 British Airways and easyJet have direct flights to Mykonos from London, while Thomas Cook and easyJet fly from Manchester.